Jlbspyder/DESSERT-SHOP/README.md

 - Checkout process (shipping, payment method, etc)
 - Paypal / Credit card integration
 - Database seeder (menu & users)
-- See an order confirmation modal when they click "Confirm Order"
-- View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the interface depending on device's screen size
 - See hover and focus states for all interactive elements on the page

 ### Screenshot